fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 06.md

 ### What we plan to do for the coming week

-Test the ordered components.
-Create precise plans for building the device, think about parts that need to be 3D printed.
-CAD modeling.
-Maybe start building.
+* Test the ordered components
+* Create precise plans for building the device
+* Think about parts that need to be 3D printed
+* CAD modeling
+* Maybe start soldering and building